awsdocs/iam-user-guide/doc_source/id_users_create.md

 **Important**
 If you found this page because you are looking for information about the Product Advertising API to sell Amazon products on your website, see the [Product Advertising API 5\.0 Documentation](https://webservices.amazon.com/paapi5/documentation/)\.
 If you arrived at this page from the IAM console, it is possible that your account does not include IAM users, even though you are signed in\.
 You could be signed in as the AWS account root user, using a role, or signed in with temporary credentials\.
-To learn more about these IAM identities, see [IAM Identities \(users, groups, and roles\)](id.md)\.
+To learn more about these IAM identities, see [IAM Identities \(users, user groups, and roles\)](id.md)\.

 **Topics**
 + [Creating IAM users \(console\)](#id_users_create_console)